Unify and manage your data

 }

-Note: Reltio supports both Amazon SQS and Amazon SNS for event steaming.
+Reltio supports both Amazon SQS and Amazon SNS for event streaming.
 If you want to configure SNS, clear the Use ARN checkbox and select the SNS option from the Type dropdown when configuring your external queue.
-For more information, see topic Add an external queue configuration.
+For more information, see Add an external queue configuration.

 Additional requirements for HIPAA environments